-A First-year Interest Group (FIG) is a group of 18-25 first-year students who take two to four classes together during their first fall semester at UT.
+A First-Year Interest Group (FIG) is a group of 18-25 first-year students who take two to four classes together during their first fall semester at The University of Texas.
 Each group attends a weekly seminar led by a peer mentor and a staff facilitator.
 FIG students develop a sense of community as they attend classes, study, and participate in various activities and events with their mentor and fellow first-years.

 Gain the support and tools you need to navigate and succeed at the university.
 Enrolling in a FIG gives you a number of advantages.

 Through your FIG, you’ll make friends with students who share your academic interests, connect with top UT faculty and a student affairs professional, and have a student mentor to guide you through your first semester.

 As an incoming freshman, there are different FIG options to choose from.
 Are you hoping to meet other students, faculty, and staff from your college?
 Join a college-based FIG. Looking to meet students from all different colleges and schools?
 Join an interdisciplinary FIG. Learn more about the types of FIGs .

 Each FIG is assigned a FIG peer mentor.
 Your mentor is your guide through your first college semester.
 Mentors lead seminars and arrange activities and events for your FIG to attend each week.
 Your mentor will help you with any questions or challenges that come up.
 Meet some of our FIG mentors.